 There are several ways to access cash in Greece.
 These all have advantages and disadvantages.

 - Euros in cash.
 You should always have some of this, and one usually gets a slightly better rate at a U.S. bank than at a change kiosk in a foreign country, or even at a bank in a foreign country.
+You can order euros at some banks, though they usually require several business days for the euros to arrive.
+You could also get some at the currency desk at our departure airport in the U.S. while we're waiting; or at an ATM in our connecting airport in Europe, time permitting; or at an ATM in the Athens airport once we go through baggage claim and customs there, while we're waiting for the rest of our group to gather.

 - Credit cards.
 These work well, especially Visa, in gift shops, hotels, and nice restaurants.
 They also can be used in some ATMs.
 An American Express card is also well received in some shops and it has the additional advantage of allowing you to get cash abroad as well in certain AMEX offices.
 This used to be a great help but it is less distinctive now that ATMs are available.